Why are enzymes important to digestion?

 - Phytase catalyzes the breakdown of phytic acid or phytates.
 Phytates are major forms of mineral chelators found in grains and legumes.
 They bind to important minerals, such as iron, magnesium, and calcium, preventing the absorption of these minerals.

 - Pectinase is an enzyme that breaks down pectin found in plants.
-A pectin is a plant fiber that strengthens plants’ cell walls.
+Pectin is a plant fiber that strengthens plants’ cell walls.

 - Hemicellulase can digest hemicellulose, a cellulose found in plant cell walls.
 Glucans, Galatians, xylans, mannans, and pentosans are different plant hemicellulose types.